Sanghyun-Hong/CancerModeling/README.md

 # CancerModeling - CMSC703 @ UMD

+NOTE: All of our source codes and results may be found in https://github.com/Sanghyun-Hong/CancerModeling

 ## Functions related to cancer data
 - findESSGenesFromCancerData.m: get a list of essential genes from a given cancer data (using threshold score value)
 - getHER2fromCancerData.m: extract HER2 cancer type from a given cancer data (assuming ESSbrca is given)